 Anger is a very common emotion in children, especially during the toddler years.
 That’s why it is never too early to start talking to your child about emotions and helping them learn to identify their emotions and those of others.

-The good news is that there are many simple and age-appropriate strategies that can help set the stage for the development of your child’s emotional intelligence, and anger books for kids are also great resources if your child is struggling with anger.
+The good news is that there are many simple and age-appropriate strategies that can help set the stage for the development of your child’s emotional intelligence, and anger management books for kids are also great resources if your child is struggling with anger.

 From around age six, most children have learned to identify their emotions and have developed coping strategies to deal with emotion-provoking situations.